sharan1303/mathdoku/README.md

-Based on the information provided, here is a draft for your README.md file:

----

 # Mathdoku

 Mathdoku is a Sudoku grid variation that involves more mathematics.
 It is created using Java and JavaFX for the graphical user interface.